J1031/api-generator/README.md

-# j-api-generator
+# js-api-wrapper
-An API generator that can easily export helpful api functions.
+An API wrapper that can easily export helpful api functions.

 ## Getting started

-install the j-api-generator
+install the js-api-wrapper
 ```
-npm install j-api-generator
+npm install js-api-wrapper
 ```

-then export apis with the function `generate` in a module
+then export apis with the function `wrap` in a module

 ```
-import {generate} from 'j-api-generator';
+import {wrap} from 'js-api-wrapper';

 const defConfig = {}